Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

 <span :class="EIPdis" style="font-size: 1.1rem;">

-Certainly!
-Transferring TIP-3 tokens is considered one of the easier steps in the process.
+Transferring TIP-3 tokens is considered one of the easier steps depended to previous steps. let's look at the code samples below to see how its done using everscale-inpage-provider:

 :::danger